Ketogenic Diet Benefits

 As a side note, I would encourage you to get a full blood lipid panel done before starting the plan, so that you can compare the results of your blood work before and afterwards.

 - Freedom from hypoglycemia, food fixations and sugar cravings.
 This is by far the best benefit in my opinion.
-Having control over your eating habits is very empowering.
+Having control over your eating habits is so empowering.

 - Lack of hunger: Ketone bodies dampen the appetite, and fat is very satisfying.
 You'll notice at times, you may forget to eat.
 You may find this is the most amazing part, especially if you struggle with food addiction issues.